 However, all of these require training and this training needs to be delivered in an engaging, holistic and relatable way.
 Effective training is a way to provide direction and understanding of safe operating procedures, hazards and critical control measures.

-Tap Into Safety has interactive Workshop safety training modules which include detailed education on cranes and lifting activities.
-These safety training modules can be completed in 15 minutes and can easily be added to your existing induction, on-boarding and refresher training modules via a simple URL integration.
+Tap into Safety has interactive Workshop and Warehouse safety training courses which include detailed education on cranes and lifting activities.
+These safety training courses can be completed in 30 minutes and can easily be added to your existing induction, on-boarding and refresher training via a simple URL integration.

-The training modules show a 360-degree panoramic photo of typical mechanical and maintenance workshops.
-Not only do they both cover cranes and lifting activities, they also train on a variety of major hazards and risky behaviours that can occur in a workshop environment.
+The training courses show a 360-degree panoramic photo of typical mechanical and maintenance workshops and warehouses.
+Not only do they both cover cranes and lifting activities, they also train on a variety of major hazards and risky behaviours that can occur in these environments.
 Some of these include:

 - Manual Handling